zawang/cpp-docs/docs/cpp/scope-visual-cpp.md

 ## Hiding class names

-You can hide class names by declaring a function, object or variable, or enumerator in the same scope.
-However, the class name can still be accessed when prefixed by the keyword **`class`**.
+<ins>You can hide class names by declaring a function, object or variable, or enumerator in the same scope.
+However, the class name can still be accessed when prefixed by the keyword **`class`**.</ins>

 ```cpp
 // hiding_class_names.cpp